ra1028/Alembic/README.md

 ---

 ## Requirements
-- Swift 3.2 / Xcode 9 or later
+- Swift3.1 or later (Supports Swift 3.2 and Swift 4.0)
 - OS X 10.9 or later
 - iOS 9.0 or later
 - watchOS 2.0 or later